Outlet stores offer plenty of great deals that can make the trip worthwhile, but some savings aren’t quite what they

 Outlets aren’t just for items that didn’t sell at the retail store.
 Some offer seconds or B-grade goods, and many retailers stock items that are made just for their outlets, sometimes with noticeable differences in quality from what you’d find at the mall.

 It’s possible the outlet version of an item is cheaply made and won’t last as long as what you’d buy from the regular store, so factor in quality as well as price.
 On the other hand, some differences might be insignificant, and the savings might outweigh them.

 2. Compare prices beforehand

-Retailers know you’re looking for savings at outlet stores, and many try to make these discounts seem as deep as possible.
+Retailers know you’re looking for savings at outlet stores, and many of them try to make these discounts seem as deep as possible.
 You may see signs at the outlet store suggesting prices are 65% off, but those percentages only apply to the sorts of things that haven’t sold despite repeated markdowns.

 If you want to know what you’re really saving, check the retailer’s website and compare prices.
 You may be surprised to find outlet discounts aren’t as big as they claim.